marcel-valdez/marcel-valdez.ruhoh.com/posts/extreme-programming-in-the-real-world.md

 - **Redundancy**
   - The critical, difficult problems in software development should be solved in several different ways; that way, even if one solution fails utterly, the other solutions will prevent *disaster*.
   - Example: Defects are a critical and difficult problem and they are addressed by many XP Practices: pair programming, continuous integration, sitting together, real costumer involvement, daily deployment, and TDD.
 These practices are certainly redundant, catching some of the same defects.
-  - You cannot solve a complex and critical problem with a single practice, instead you follow redundant practices to reduce or resolve it.
+  - You cannot solve a complex and critical problem with a single practice, instead you follow redundant practices to reduce or fix completely.
 - **Failure**
   - If you are having trouble succeeding, fail.
 Failure is not a waste if it imparts knowledge.
 Knowledge is valuable and sometimes hard to come by, sometimes it requires failure.
   - Do the cheapest thing that can gain you knowledge about the problem you don't know how to solve yet.